Poverty relief in Bijie: from trial zone to model zone

 Yu Yun and her family moved into a new home last year.

-The apartment is in a new development in central Dafang county, Bijie, South China's Guizhou Province.
+The apartment is located in a new development zone in central Dafang county, Bijie, South China's Guizhou Province.

 Judging from the outside, the six-story building is designed in the traditional Yi ethnic style.
 After entry, it looks as modern as any apartment in most parts of the nation.